MikeMnD/laravel-scout-mysql-driver/README.md

-**Unfortunately I do not have much time to give this package the attention it needs.
-If you are interested in taking over this package please contact me at damian@troyweb.com**

 Laravel Scout MySQL Driver
 ==========================

-This is a for of [damiantw/laravel-scout-mysql-driver](https://github.com/damiantw/laravel-scout-mysql-driver) Search Eloquent Models using MySQL `FULLTEXT` Indexes or `WHERE LIKE '%:search%`' statements.
+This is a fork of [damiantw/laravel-scout-mysql-driver](https://github.com/damiantw/laravel-scout-mysql-driver) Search Eloquent Models using MySQL `FULLTEXT` Indexes or `WHERE LIKE '%:search%`' statements.

 1. [Installation](#installation)